LNG El Paso Sonatrach: Paul Kayser incident

 In 1979, the El Paso Paul Kayser (named after the founder of the El Paso Corporation) was stranded off the coast of Algeciras, Spain.
 She hit a rock pinnacle at 14 kn and received severe damage to the outer hull and the containment system.
 However, her membrane LNG tanks held, and a major operation to save both the ship and her liquefied natural gas cargo was started.
 El Paso Sonatrach, which was heading for France for repairs was diverted to Algeria to get her tanks cooled down, which took one day.
 El Paso Sonatrach then proceeded to the location of Paul Kayser to transfer the cargo, an operation which took about three days.
 She then sailed to the United States to unload the cargo at Cove Point.

 This was the first such transfer operation ever conducted at sea.
 The success of this rescue avoided a serious setback for the LNG industry.
 LNG, if spilled disperses rapidly and is a non-toxic liquid, however the extreme cold of LNG can present hazards until the liquid returns to a gaseous state.
 In its gaseous state, the vapor is primarily methane and quickly disperses into the air.

 Norwegian crew

-Originally, three of the El Paso tankers were manned by a Norwegian crew.
+Originally, three of the El Paso tankers were crewed by Norwegian sailors.
 However, in 1979, the United States Congress (under President Jimmy Carter) decided that American sailors should be preferred as crewmembers on American ships to stop a rise in US unemployment.
 All the Norwegian sailors were subsequently replaced by American ones in August that year.